|

 significantly modified from earlier versions, however, one thing remains

-were taken and the ensuing grain yield.
-Would we have been able to
+measurements were taken and the ensuing grain yield.
+Would we have

-demonstrate this relationship using a resolution of 10m2?
-This is
+been able to demonstrate this relationship using a resolution of 10m2?

-highly unlikely considering the variability that we have encountered in
+This is highly unlikely considering the variability that we have

 Most recent efforts have focused on the